West Siberian Laika: Utilitarian qualities

 The West Siberian Laika is primarily a hunting dog.
 Anyone who decides on a puppy of this breed should expect a full package of traits of a typical hunting Spitz.
-It is an emotional dog, very observant to the habits of its master, his mood and often can foresee his intentions.
+It is exceptionally intelligent and emotional dog, observant to the habits of its master and mood, often can foresee intentions.
 It does not hesitate to express its strong feelings by barking and other noises.

 The West Siberian Laika is a poor kennel dog.
 If the dog is left alone, locked up in a small backyard or in a pen, some dogs develop a habit of barking, seemingly without a purpose.
 Permanently penned or fenced West Siberian Laikas attempt to dig under the fence or climb over it.
-Some dogs not trained to stay penned, try to bite the wires and thereby they damage their teeth.
-Once freed or turned loose, such a dog will be hard to control.
+Some dogs not trained to stay penned, try to bite the wires and thereby can damage their teeth.
+Once freed or turned loose, such dog may be hard to control for some time due to mental damage.
 It will run too far, chase other animals and likely get into trouble.
 West Siberian Laikas that are kept well exercised, busy with hunting and contacts with other dogs, animals and people, are content, obedient and never bark without a reason.
 Therefore, to make a happy dog and its owner, the right conditions of the environment for hunting plus time dedicated to the dog must be met.

 All West Siberian Laikas are naturally protective against wild animals, especially predators, and some dogs are protective against strangers acting suspicious or violent.
 A West Siberian Laika will make a good companion dog for a hiking trip.
 However, its extraordinary interest in wildlife demands special attention because the dog may tree some animals and stay far behind for some time.
-The West Siberian Laika is a great psycho-therapy dog for able bodied active people, who like to walk a lot and hunt.
-He needs regular free exercising between hunting seasons.
-Take him for walking trips in safe places often and stay healthy.
+The West Siberian Laika is a great psycho-therapy dog for able bodied active people, who like to walk a lot or hunt.
+It needs regular exercising between hunting seasons by going on a walking trips in order to stay healthy and fit.